What is a counseling session like with you?

 Appointments are made by calling 216-292-4500 or our website online scheduler.
 Please arrive to your appointment on time.

 All counseling appointments require a credit card hold to schedule.
-Appointments are non-cancellable and cannot be rescheduled.
+Cancellations require a minimum of 48 hours notice.
+Cancellations with less than 48 hours of notice and no-shows will be charged the full session fee, using the credit card on file.
 Exceptions can be made for unusual circumstances on a case-by-case basis.
 Marriage counseling works best when taking care of your relationship becomes a priority.
 Please make sure you can attend your counseling appointment.
 Your appointment is reserved especially for you.
 That time is no longer available to serve other clients.
 Thank you for your understanding.